Empty Property Loan

 - The property must be maintained in a good state of repair once the works are completed.

-- Where these terms and conditions are not met the grant together with compound interest must be repaid in full by the owner.
-The repayment required will only be to repay the amount left in the equity of the property, even if it is less than the amount originally given in grant.
+- Where these terms and conditions are not met the loan together with compound interest must be repaid in full by the owner.

 What standard of work is required?